jce77/EZFolderBackup/README.md

   - Download dependencies on pip:
       - _send2trash_: `$ pip install send2trash`, its optional to skip downloading this, but not recommended.
   - See all commands by running `python3 main.py -help`.
-  - See _Basic Usage Command-Line Only_ below for usage instructions.
+  - See _Basic Usage Command-Line Only_ below for further instructions.

 ## Basic Usage With Graphical Interface
 - Enter the _main folder_ which you want to be protected by this backup.